jrhunter/rhunter/content/blog/capitalism-constitution-critical-theory.md

 You can find a thematically-arranged overview of the posts at _Legal Form_ [here](https://legalform.blog/archive/).

 If time permits, I plan to talk about one way of categorizing different critical approaches to law and the state---specifically, (1) class power; (2) struggle (2); and (3) mediation.
-I co-wrote a [short essay](https://legalform.blog/2020/01/15/no-bases-no-superstructures-against-legal-economism-nate-holdren-and-rob-hunter/) on this scheme for _Legal Form_, which you can read for further exploration of those distinctions.
+I co-wrote a [short essay](https://legalform.blog/2020/01/15/no-bases-no-superstructures-against-legal-economism-nate-holdren-and-rob-hunter/) on this scheme for Legal Form, which you can read for further exploration of those distinctions.
 Categorizations are always imperfect, of course; and they often impose a sense of tidiness and orderliness that isn't really there.
 Still, I think it's a useful way to initially approach a very big and contradictory world of texts, traditions, and debates.

 #### Theory and History